Fowler14/SQLAlchemy-Challenge/README.md

 # SQLAlchemy-Challenge

-### Used YouT8ube and prevous recordings to figure out the Flask API.
+### Used YouTube and prevous recordings to figure out the Flask API.